modernistik/parse-stack/README.md

 ```

-### Batch Save Requests
+### Batch Requests
-Batch requests are supported implicitly and intelligently through an extension of array.
+Batch requests are supported implicitly and intelligently through an extension of Array.
 When an array of `Parse::Object` subclasses is saved, Parse-Stack will batch all possible save operations for the objects in the array that have changed.
-It will also batch save 50 at a time until all items in the array are saved. *Note: Parse does not allow batch saving Parse::User objects.*
+It will also batch save 50 at a time until all items in the array are saved.
+The objects do not have to be of the same collection in order to be supported in the batch request. *Note: Parse does not allow batch saving Parse::User objects.*

 ```ruby
 songs = Songs.first 1000 #first 1000 songs